Sewerage infrastructure explained

 What is a manhole?

-A manhole (also known as a maintenance shaft) is a sealed chamber attached to a sewer main providing access for Yarra Valley Water staff to inspect, test and clear blockages and obstructions in the sewer pipe.
+A manhole (also known as a maintenance hole) is a sealed chamber attached to a sewer main providing access for Yarra Valley Water staff to inspect, test and clear blockages and obstructions in the sewer pipe.
 Manholes are fitted with removable covers and must be easily accessible at all times.

 What is an inspection shaft?